 Perhaps just the tramps on the streets and too many dogs on the streets in some parts of it.

 13. Could you ever live in Romania?

 14. Do you have any pieces of advice or tips for aspiring travelers?

-Head to the north of Romania and tour Sucevita, Suceava, Cacica, Marginea and Moldovita.
-It’s marvellous.
+Head to the north of Romania and tour Sucevita, Suceava, Cacica, Marginea, and Moldovita.
+It’s marvelous.
 Stay in the old town of Bucharest.
 It was fantastic.

 Yes, I do.
 I’m from Northern Ireland and I believe Bram Stoker was Irish, so we’ll go along with what he wrote.